fr4iser90/NixOs/README.md

 - `android-studio`
 - ...

+## Docker Server Setup Tutorial

+This tutorial will guide you through setting up a server using Docker, and configuring it for security.
+### Step 1: Run the Build Script and Reboot

+First, run the build script as mentioned in the installation section and then reboot your system.

+sh

+bash ./build.sh
+sudo reboot

+###  Step 2: Log in and Set Password for guestuser

+After rebooting, log in to your system and set a password for the guestuser (replace guestuser with your Docker user if different).

+sh

+sudo passwd guestuser

+### Step 3: Start Docker Installation Script

+Log in as guestuser and run the Docker installation script.

+sh

+su - guestuser
+bash start.sh

+###  Step 4: Configure Security

+The script will guide you through setting up a security bouncer, passwords, and usernames.
+Follow the prompts to complete the setup.
+###  Step 5: Verify Docker Setup

+Check that Docker is installed and running correctly.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.